MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### Default Detail Rows Expression property for tables

 In addition to measures, tables also have a property to define a detail rows expression.
 The **Default Detail Rows Expression** property acts as the default for all measures within the table.
-Measures that do not have their own expression defined inherits the expression from the table and show the row set defined for the table.
+Measures that don't have their own expression defined inherits the expression from the table and show the row set defined for the table.
 This allows reuse of expressions, and new measures added to the table later automatically inherits the expression.

 ![AS_Default_Detail_Rows_Expression](../analysis-services/media/as-default-detail-rows-expression.png)